 Sloppy Joes have always been a comfort food for me and my husband.
-These came out great!
-I just started throwing things into the pot because I wasn’t sure what all to add, since I used to use one of those envelope seasoning mixes in my former life to make my Sloppy Joes.
-Well, I guess I grabbed the right things, because my husband gave these Sloppy Joes a two thumbs up.
+These taste great great!
+When I created the original recipe, I just started throwing things into the pot because I wasn’t sure what all to add, since I used to use one of those envelope seasoning mixes in my former life to make my Sloppy Joes.
+Well, I guess I grabbed the right things, because my husband gave these Sloppy Joes two thumbs up.
 Not too juicy; respectable enough carb count to have them on the rare occasion.

 MEAT MIXTURE INGREDIENTS: